godotengine/godot-docs/classes/class_physicsserver3d.rst

 :ref:`ShapeType<enum_PhysicsServer3D_ShapeType>` **SHAPE_CUSTOM** = ``10``

-This constant is used internally by the engine.
-Any attempt to create this kind of shape results in an error.
+Constant used internally for a custom shape.
+Any attempt to create this kind of shape results in an error when using Godot Physics or Jolt Physics.

 .. rst-class:: classref-item-separator